Why Ruby on Rails Development Is Still a Top Choice in 2025 [Updated]

 A better approach is to use what’s available within your current setup and solve the problem with a minimum waste of resources.

-When used by experienced developers who are well-versed in building apps in Rails, RoR’s maturity, combined with excellent tooling, libraries, and community support, makes addressing most of the pressing issues a rather straightforward affair.
+When used by experienced Rails developers who are well-versed in building apps in Rails, RoR’s maturity, combined with excellent tooling, libraries, and community support, makes addressing most of the pressing issues a rather straightforward affair.

 Let's look at the state of Ruby on Rails.

-Ruby’s and Ruby on Rails' Overall Popularity
+Ruby’s and Ruby on Rails': Current Popularity Status

 According to the TIOBE Index for June 2023, Ruby is in the TOP 20 most-used programming languages.
 Largely thanks to the consistent demand for Ruby on Rails development services.
 Additionally, the Stack Overflow Developer Survey 2023 places RoR in a similar spot.